opensrp/fhircore/docs/engineering/android-app/system-design/configs-versioning.md

         * `status` - publication status of the IG
         * `packageId` - package name for the IG
         * `fhirVersion` - FHIR version(s) the IG targets
-        * `useContext.valueRange` - a range of lowest and highest supported APK versions codes.
+        * `useContext.valueRange` - a range of lowest and highest supported APK version codes.
 Using the version code over the SEMVER version simplifies filtering by range when fetching from the server
-        * `definition.resource` - a reference to the existing composition resource
+        * `definition.resource` - a reference to the existing Composition resource

-    2. Update OpenSRP to support syncing using both IG and composition configs.
+    2. Update OpenSRP to support syncing using both IG and Composition resources.
-        * For apps that do not have an IG, follow the current sync flow using the composition config
+        * For apps that do not have an IG, follow the current sync flow using the Composition config
         * For apps that have an IG configured:
             * Fetch the highest version of the IG config from the server whose useContext range applies for the app’s version.
             * Use the composition config referenced in the IG and follow the standard sync using composition config.
         * In cases where both an IG and a composition config are defined for an app, the IG takes precedence over the composition.
 The flow in (ii) applies.
         * If both IG and composition resources are not available, the app should fail with a message to the user

-    3. Documentation on how to set IG’s version and useContext range values
+    3. Document how to set IG’s version and useContext range values
         * The IG `useContext` value should be a range of the app's supported version codes.
 Using version codes over the app's semantic version allows us to more easily filter from the server by range.
             * useContext.valueRange.low - minimum supported version code.
 Skip this value if the support starts from the earliest version
             * useContext.valueRange.high - maximum supported version code.
 Skip this value if the support starts from low and supports every version above that